Oaxaca

 FAQ: where to stay in San Cristóbal de las Casas

-Which neighbourhood for a first time in San Cristóbal?
+Which area should I choose for a first visit to San Cristóbal?

 Do you need a car in San Cristóbal?